arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/user-manual/content.md

 ## Micro SD Card

-A Micro SD Card can be integrated to the Edge Control for sensor data logging, storing projects configurations or any application concerned to data storage.
+A Micro SD Card can be integrated into the Edge Control for sensor data logging, storing project configurations, or any application concerned with data storage.

-The very known [SD library](https://www.arduino.cc/reference/en/libraries/sd/) is compatible with the Edge Control, we can test the included examples just by adding some lines of code needed by the Edge Control.
+The well-known [SD library](https://www.arduino.cc/reference/en/libraries/sd/) is compatible with Edge Control.
+We can test the included examples by adding some lines of code that Edge Control needs.

-The example code used below is an adaptation of the "Datalogger" example included in the `SD` library.
+The example code below is an adaptation of the `Datalogger` example in the `SD` library.
 It logs the value sampled from an analog input of the Edge Control.

-The same wiring of the [analog input section](#analog-inputs) can be used, with the addition of an micro SD card attached.
+The same wiring of the [analog input section](#analog-inputs) can be used with the attached micro SD card.

 ```arduino
 #include <Arduino_EdgeControl.h>